DoThanhTrung96/LatexBeginner_dotr3/Tikz/Geometry/Prompt_Rule.md

 - Please make the code well-commented so I can understand it.

 **Output:**
-- I expect a complete and compilable `.tex` file as the output.
+- I expect two complete and compilable `.tex` files as output:
+    - `house_drawing.tex`: A standalone LaTeX file containing the 3D drawing with an animation of its construction.
+    - `presentation.tex`: A Beamer presentation LaTeX file including both a static and an animated version of the 3D drawing.
+- The specified viewing angle will be applied to both generated `.tex` files.
 ```